 - Informal Self-Reflection Exercises: To establish a foundational understanding of your skills, interests, and values, download and complete our informal self-reflection exercises prior to meeting with your Graduate Career Consultant.

 - ImaginePhD: Geared toward (but not exclusive to) Humanities and Social Science graduate students, this brand new tool offers interest, skill, and values assessments, as well as the ability to connect your results to information about 15 relevant job families.
 Significant resources are also available for learning about each job family, whether you take the assessments or not.
 Notre Dame is a sponsoring institution, and it was developed by the Graduate Career Consortium.
 Get started at ImaginePhD.com.

 - Career Leader: CareerLeader is a fully integrated approach to business career self-assessment built on the premise that one's interests, motivators, and skills will drive their future career success and satisfaction.
 This assessment is offered at no cost and is based on the needs and career plan of the individual student.
 Please discuss with your Graduate Career Consultant if you are interested in taking this assessment.

 - Keirsey Personality Assessment: According to their website, the Keirsey Temperament Sorter®-II (KTS®-II) is "the most widely used personality instrument in the world.
 It is a powerful 70 question personality instrument that helps individuals discover their personality type.
 The KTS-II is based on Keirsey Temperament Theory™, published in the best-selling books; Please Understand Me® and Please Understand Me II, by Dr. David Keirsey."

-- Skills Profiler: Sponsored by the Department of Labor, this tool can help you create a list of your skills and match them to relevant job types.
+- Skills Matcher: Sponsored by the Department of Labor, this tool will help you evaluate your skills and match them to relevant job types.

 - 16 Personalities: A free personality test that offers an in-depth analysis of personality types as well as relationship and career advice.